-- Trail Name in capital letter, underlined, at .8" to 1" - Key trail destinations and distances, may be 1⁄2" to 3⁄4" lettering - Park Name text at .45" - All text shall be routed with a 1⁄4" veining bit with a minimum depth of 1/8" and a maximum depth of 1⁄4" - Destination references should include an arrow, indicate the next trail intersection/major destination and mileage rounded to the nearest tenth. - Total number of directional references shall not exceed four - "DCR" or dcr and logo in the lower right corner - One to three Trail Use Symbols routed in the lower left corner - Sign should be affixed with lag bolts to a single 4x4 pressure treated wood post planted 24-36" in the ground.
+- The closest significant destination (such as a view, summit, waterfalls, etc.) in each direction. - The closest trailhead / parking area - References should indicate the next trail intersection/major destination and be rounded to the nearest tenth of a mile. - References shall be listed in the following order: straight, left, right. - Total number of directional references shall not exceed four. - "DCR" or dcr and logo in the lower right corner - Sign should be affixed with lag bolts to a single 4x4 pressure treated wood post planted 24-36" in the ground.
 Top of sign should be installed 1" down from top of 4x4.
-Post should be the same color brown as sign. - The top of the 4x4 pressure treated post should be beveled 45 degrees to back with 1 inch flat on top (same side as sign). - Top of sign board should be approximately 30"-48" from the ground. - Where two (2) signs are used at an intersection, they should be mounted perpendicularly on the same post.
+Post should be the same color brown as sign. - The top of the 4x4 pressure treated post should be beveled 45 degrees to back with 1 inch flat on top (same side as sign). - Top of sign board should be approximately? inches / feet from the ground.